terminaldweller/mutator/bruiser/README.md

 For working demos you can skip to the end of the README.<br/>

+### Building
+Running `make` from bruiser's make or `make bruiser` from the main makefile in the root directory of mutator will take care of that given that you already have all the requirements taken care of.<br/>
+It is generally a good idea to run `make deepclean` on bruiser's makefile on every pull since I occasionally have to make changes to Lua's sources or makefile.<br/>

 ### How does it work?
 To put it simply, bruiser is an interactive lua interpreter that uses linenoise for shell-like features(history, tab-completion, auto-suggestion).
 You get the full power of lua plus the bruiser functions whcih are implemented as lua scripts that call back to the cpp code to get things done.<br/>
 To put this into perspective, think you run `list vars` in bruiser.
 It gets you the list of vars but that's it.
 You can't save them to a file or do anything else with them.
 With the old way of doing things I had to add a command that did that and then you could do it but what if you wanted to do something else?
 What then?
 Well you get the idea.
 That would also mean that bruiser's language would be made up gradually which would result in something ugly and warrant a lot of rewrites.<br/>